-Let us see the visual representation of the MySQL Cross join for better understanding.
+Let us see the visual representation of the Cross join for better understanding.

 From the above screenshot, you can easily understand that the MySQL Cross join displays the Cartesian product of two tables.
-It means, every record in Table A is combining with every record Table B
+It means that every record in Table A is combined with every record in Table B

-For this MySQL Cross Join example, we are going to use Employ, and Department tables present in our company Database.
-Data present in employ is:
+For this Cross Join example, we are going to use Employ and Department tables present in our company Database.
+Data present in the employ is:

 Data present in the MySQL Department is: